-Sam Webb High School has only one teacher, collaboration between grade levels takes place on shortened Wednesdays by attending the collaborative activities of our primary high school.
+Sam Webb High School has only one 9th through 12th grade teacher, collaboration between grade levels takes place on shortened Wednesdays by attending the collaborative activities of our primary high school.
 In addition, collaboration with other schools in the district takes place on different times of the year in order to collaborate between grade levels..